 Special interest speakers and workshops that develop us as women and unionists are included on the agenda, but often best of all is the opportunity for us to network with like minded people tackling the same challenges.

-The following women have been Tile Award winners;
+The following have been Women Award winners;

 1995: Pat Woods